msadowski/awesome-weekly-robotics/README.md

  * [VESC](https://vesc-project.com/) - An open source ESC project.
 Quite commonly used in electronics skateboard community but also used in projects such as [MIT RACECAR](https://mit-racecar.github.io/) and [MuSHR](https://mushr.io/).
  * [ODrive](https://odriverobotics.com/) - "A hobby motor for robotics".
 Can control two motors at the same time.
 Licence: MIT ([Hardware](https://github.com/madcowswe/ODriveHardware), [Software](https://github.com/madcowswe/ODrive/blob/master/LICENSE.md)).
  * [STMBL](https://github.com/rene-dev/stmbl) - AC Servo Driver for STM32F4.
 Licence: GPLv3.

+## Electronics
+ * [WireViz](https://github.com/formatc1702/WireViz) - A tool for documenting cables, wiring harnesses and connector pinouts by describing them in YAML format.
+Licence: GPLv3.0.

 ## Books and Courses
  * [PID Without a PhD](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf)[PDF] - A guide on implementing a simple controller in software that also covers tunning.